hujiang75277381/knowbi-meta-to-neo4j/README.md

 2. Make sure you have a Neo4j database running with a graph named 'lineage-graph', version 4.0 is currently not supported so 3.5 is advised.
 3. Boot up Kettle (with the Neo4j plugins) and create a Neo4j connection.

+### Parsing Kettle

-4. To start, open **jb_load_kettle_etl.kjb** in the *knowbi-meta-to-neo4j/kettle/* directory.
+1. To start, open **jb_load_kettle_etl.kjb** in the *knowbi-meta-to-neo4j/kettle/* directory.
-5. In this job there are 3 parameters:
+2. In this job there are 3 parameters:
     - PRM_ETL_DIR: The Kettle ETL directory to parse.
     - PRM_CONNECTION_NAME: Which connection to read tables, columns, queries, .. from. (optional)
     - PRM_KETTLE_PROPERTIES_DIR: The kettle.properties file directory, this is used to get the connection settings defined in the previous parameter. (optional)

-6. Currently this job loads all provisioned modules; for now, to deactivate the database load (Insert DB) and rds (tr_load_rds) disable the hops and redraw hops excluding the entries.
+3. Currently this job loads all provisioned modules; for now, to deactivate the database load (Insert DB) and rds (tr_load_rds) disable the hops and redraw hops excluding the entries.
-7. Run the job.
+4. Run the job.

 ### Parsing Git